 Anecdotally, we once rolled up to the reserve on a sunny day around 11am and were shivering while looking at half-closed poppies, but less than two hours later we’d shed our outer layer while the poppies were fully opened.
 On that topic, do keep in mind that there’s no shade on the trails; definitely bring along some sunscreen, lots of water and a snack (don’t litter, please).

 Explore the desert.

-We don’t know about you, but a trip to the High Desert isn’t exactly a regular occasion for us (Low Desert, though?
-See you at Coachella.).
+We don’t know about you, but a trip to the High Desert isn’t exactly a regular occasion for us.
 Admission to the reserve is priced per vehicle ($10) and is valid at any other state parks for the rest of the day.
 Take a side trip to the Joshua tree-filled Arthur B. Ripley Desert Woodland State Park, or, if you’re willing to trek a little farther, Saddleback Butte State Park and Red Rock Canyon State Park.
 On the ride back into L.A., consider a stop at sci-fi favorite Vasquez Rocks.
 You’ll also find plenty of poppies in the areas surrounding the reserve—more on that a little later.

 Stay on the trail and don’t lay on or pick the flowers—or the snakes will eat you.

 Apparently there’s some confusion about whether or not the poppy police will swarm upon you for picking one.
 Turns out picking any flower on state land is illegal.
 Plucking one of California’s precious poppy blossoms?
 We suppose that’s illegal and appallingly selfish.
 The same goes for trampling the flowers.
 You don’t want to stray off of the trail anyway: that’s Mojave green rattlesnake territory.
 They probably won’t eat you.
 Probably.

 If it’s a dazzling bloom, brace yourself for crowds and traffic.